-Author has written 59 stories for Fantasy, General, Supernatural, Fable, Sci-Fi, Horror, General, and Spiritual.
+Author has written 82 stories for Fantasy, General, Supernatural, Fable, Sci-Fi, Horror, General, Spiritual, and Manga.

 There used to be a long blurb about who I am and what I'm like taking up space on this page.

 1) This rule or the rule below it may be disregarded at any time.

 2) Never assume that I know all the rules.

 Ask me to write a story for you.
 Here's some proof I will.

 -"The Rose of Whitekeep."
 Completed.
 Started as a tribute to my friend and fellow author, Sabraeal, this story eventually mutated into a 42 page beast.
 It even has a plot arc of sorts.
 Be forewarned, however.
 RoW is intended as a parody of fanfic and as such obeys many of the cliches of the genre.
 Elves, magical teenage girls, best friends forever, and dresses abound.

 -"Stop the Press."
 Discontinued.
 Written by various folks, and championed by Burnt Bread.
 No longer serialized, but fourteen issues long.
 This thing was intended as a quirky magazine for writers, and gave a lot of us a chance to hone our non-fiction skills.

 -"Getting Heated."
 Completed.
 A lot of the concepts worked into this story were inspired or borrowed from a friend of mine, who was working on a pen-and-paper rpg that I hijacked for my setting.